TrenyceCodes/TrenyceCodes/README.md

 I am a sophomore at University of Phoenix(UPOX) working towards my Bachelors in Computer Science.
 I mainly explore my freetime building projects, learning new technologies, and growing my skills to a software developer and data analytics(or analysis).

 ### 🔭 Current Focus
-- Learning: Deepening my knowledge in Python, Web Development and C.
+- Learning: Deepening my knowledge in Math, DSA and Algorithmns.
 - Projects: Building apps and tools that solve real-world problems.

 ### 💻 Languages and Tools